Baja Chicken Wraps

 Prepping the Chicken

-I decided to grill the chicken for these wraps even though it’s December.
+I decided to grill the chicken for these Baja Chicken Wraps even though it’s December.
 I’m a year around griller, but if you don’t want to venture out in the cold just to grill a few chicken breasts, you can definitely just sear these in a pan for a few minutes a side and then finish them off in a 350 degree oven.

 Whether you grill or not, I recommend giving the chicken breasts some serious flavor with a quick marinade.